danitrave/SCALT/docs/source/classification.rst

 ::

-   python3 SCALT.py read_counts.tsv --Threshold 500
+   python3 SCALT.py read_counts.tsv --Min 500

 In addition, the computational time can be reduced if the number of processors is increased as reported: